1dv525/syllabus/examination/examination-assignment-1.md

 * Why is it important to seperate the layout and design (css) from content (html)?

 ## Oral hearing
-The examination will be done as an oral hearing where you get a couple of theoretical questions from this part and also show your practical assignment.
+The examination will be done as an oral hearing where you get a couple of theoretical questions from this part (Lecture 1 and 2, HTML & CSS, not the JavaScript lectures) and also show your practical assignment.
 You can´t book a time for oral hearing before you are ready with the assignment and have done a release on GitHub.

 * Campus students Växjö: Conference rooms in the B-buildning
-* Campus students Kalmar: Teacher/staff hall on Kalmar Nyckel
 * Distans students: Skype.
 Meetup: [Adobe Connect Exam room](	https://connect.sunet.se/exam-1dv022/)